 You might find it easier if you mark a diagonal line first.
 Continue doing this until all the strips have been added.

 You may want to pin the strips together before you stitch them.
 I am using my vintage 15-91 Singer sewing machine which I use for all of my piecing and quilting.

 Trim the corner off after stitching the seam.

 Press your seam open to cut down on the bulk.
 Next, fold your strip in half lengthwise with the wrong sides together.

 Attaching the binding to the quilt:

 Place the binding on one side of your quilt close to the middle matching the raw edges of the binding and quilt together.

-Leave about a 6 inch tail.
+Leave about a 6-inch tail.
 If you have a walking foot you can use that, I am using an old vintage 15-91 Singer and the walking feet I have don’t really work well with it so I just use a regular foot.
-You don’t need a special foot to attach binding.
+You don’t need a special foot to attach the binding.

 I am using the original foot that came with my sewing machine so I mark a ¼ inch seam allowance with about four layers of Painters Tape.